hololinked-dev/docs/source/howto/properties/index.rst

         - tristate if ``allow_None=True``
     *   - iterables
         - ``Iterable``
-        - length/bounds, item_type, dtype (allowed type of the iterable itself like list, tuple etc.)
+        - length/bounds, item_type, dtype (allowed type of the iterable itself like list or tuple or deque etc.)
     *   - tuple
         - ``Tuple``
         - same as iterable